FreesmTeam/FreesmLauncher/program_info/README.md

-# Prism Launcher Program Info
+# Freesm Launcher Program Info

-This is Prism Launcher's program info which contains information about:
+This is Freesm Launcher's program info which contains information about:

 - Application name and logo (and branding in general)
 - Various URLs and API endpoints